GOVERNMENT LAWS ON LAND USE IN NIGERIA

 v.
 Land is not necessarily allocated to every potential agricultural developer

-Before the land use decree, customary laws governed the right of individuals on land, regulating alienation of land, inheritance and succession, freehold and leasehold, and co-ownership of land.
+vi.
+Land may be acquired by influential people for non-agricultural purposes Before the land use decree, customary laws governed the right of individuals on land, regulating alienation of land, inheritance and succession, freehold and leasehold, and co-ownership of land.

 (i) Security of Tenure: It is to safeguard farmers against unreasonable eviction.

-(iii) Government Projects: This is to make large tracts of land available for government-sponsored development of large scale farms or resettlement schemes.
+(iii) Government Projects: This is to make large tracts of land available for government-sponsored development of large-scale farms or resettlement schemes.

 (v) Influence on Size of Holdings: It is to prevent land fragmentation and encourage the consolidation of small holdings into large units.